The mortgage offer in the mail: Should you accept?

 Your first consideration is who sent the mail?
 It may mention the name of your current lender, but the mailer may come from a different company.

 And how do you know the deal is good?
-By comparing it with offers from other lenders -- easy to do right here.Click to see today's rates (Sep 23rd, 2017)
+By comparing it with offers from other lenders -- easy to do right here.Verify your new rate (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.